COB General Advising Information

 GRADUATION REQUIREMENTS VARY BY CATALOG YEAR

 Students may choose any catalog under which they attended UM.
 Catalogs expire after six years.
 Students may choose two separate catalogs for major and general education requirements.
-Send students to SoBA Advising Office if they have questions about specific catalog requirements.
+Send students to COB Advising Office if they have questions about specific catalog requirements.

 After the forms are approved and signed by the advising office, the student will take the forms to the treasury department in the Lommasson Center and pay the application fees.
 Keep in mind that late fees will be added to forms that miss the deadlines for submission and some be deferred to the following semester’s graduation.